yjkcode0828/field_MPs_codes/README.md

 | 6.
 OS_ml | FT-IR | Open Specy `model_derivative`, `ai_classify` | `ml_name` |
 | 7. siMPLe | FT-IR | siMPLe ATR single-spectra reference library (siMPLe software not run) | `simple_name` |

-Two analysis layers: reference-free (N = 47) and reference-anchored (N = 33; 14 of the 47
-were withheld by the evidence floor).
+Two analysis layers: reference-free (N = 47) and reference-anchored (N = 33; 14 of the 47 were withheld by the evidence floor).
 The two denominators are never mixed.

 ## Re-running

-The archived notebooks already contain their outputs; re-execution is optional and the raw field spectra (not distributed) are required only for Code 1 sections 3-11 and Code 2 section 0.3.
-Everything downstream of the committed hand-off files can be re-run:
-Code 3 needs only `outputs/code3_input_catalogue_v01.csv`, `data/params_snapshot_p1.json`
-and the external libraries in `NOTICE.md`.
+The archived notebooks already contain their outputs; re-execution is optional.
+The raw field spectra (not distributed) are required only for Code 1 sections 3-11 and Code 2 section 0.3; everything downstream of the committed hand-off files can be re-run.
+Code 3 needs only `outputs/code3_input_catalogue_v01.csv`, `data/params_snapshot_p1.json` and the external libraries listed in `NOTICE.md`.
 Environment: Google Colab, Python 3.13 (NumPy 2.1, SciPy 1.16, pandas 2.2, Matplotlib 3.10; exact versions in `data/environment.json`) and, for Code 3, R with the `OpenSpecy` package.

 ## How to cite

 Please cite **both** the article and this archive (the licence makes attribution a condition of use):

-> [Authors] (2026).
+> Kim, Y. (2026).
 [Article title]. *[Journal]*.
-DOI [article DOI]
-> [Authors] (2026). [repo name] (v1.0-manuscript).
-Zenodo.
-DOI 10.5281/zenodo.22145774
+DOI: [article DOI when available]
+>
+> Kim, Y. (2026).
+Code 1-3: reproducible diagnostic-band identification of field microplastics and naming divergence across six spectral-library streams (v1.0.1-manuscript) [Software].
+Zenodo. https://doi.org/10.5281/zenodo.22145774

 `CITATION.cff` is provided; GitHub renders it under "Cite this repository".

 ## Licence

 Code, notebooks and project-authored data products: **CC BY-NC 4.0** (non-commercial use with attribution; see `LICENSE`).
 Third-party libraries are excluded and remain under their own terms (`NOTICE.md`).
 The article itself is subject to the publisher's terms and is separate from this repository.